tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - 2 - Legal Hold
 - Both, One or the other, or none
 - A Bucket can have default Object Lock Settings

+### S3 Object Lock - Retention Period

+- Specify Days or Years - A Retention Period
+- COMPLIANCE - Can't be adjusted, deleted or overwritten
+- Even by the account root user until retention period expires
+- GOVERNANCE - special permissions can be granted allowing lock settings to be adjusted
+- s3:BypassGovernanceRetention - Allows objects to be deleted or overwritten
+- x-amz-bypass-governance-retention:true - Header to bypass governance retention (console default)

+### S3 Object Lock - Legal Hold